Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 I took a video of Skeifárfoss

-After an hour's hike on the rocky beach, always hoping that the waterfall would be behind the next bend, we reached Skeifárfoss waterfall.
+After an hour's hike on the rocky beach, always hoping the waterfall would be around the next bend, we reached Skeifárfoss waterfall.

 I was in awe when it finally appeared, all lit up by the sun, and it even sported a rainbow.
-The waterfall, which is around 30 meters tall, looked like a painting, just picture perfect.
+The waterfall, which is around 30 meters tall, looked like a painting; it was just picture-perfect.

 We had reached it at the exact right time, when the evening summer sun shone directly at Skeifárfoss.